 - It's not something everyone is doing.
 When people notice the handkerchief, it often inspires a conversation.
 Those conversations are powerful and necessary.

-Those are the objectives I push for: doing the right thing, feeling better about it, being constantly reminded of how good your value-choice feels, and sharing that with others.
-Allowing human values to override the numeric values that everyone else now considers unimpeachable is precisely the point.
+Those are the objectives I push for: doing the right thing, feeling better about it, being consistently reminded of how good your value-choice feels, and sharing that with others.
+Allowing human values to override the numeric values that everyone else now consider unimpeachable is precisely the point.

 Nature has given us all of the appropriate values to exist under a paradigm of sufficiency and sustainability.
 We simply(!) have to stop allowing our impossible, contrived values to trump those qualitative ones imbued by nature.